Assured autonomy: How operations research powers and orchestrates generative AI systems: Applications Across Domains

 The domain implication is selective autonomy.
-Administrative work and low-risk allocations can be automated; high-risk decisions require hard boundaries.
-Those boundaries should take the form of formal deferral rules, triggered by monitoring statistics and calibrated to the cost of false reassurance.
-Assured autonomy in healthcare protects clinical attention for the cases where autonomy is least appropriate.
+Administrative work and low-risk allocations can be automated; high-risk decisions require hard boundaries via formal deferral rules, triggered by monitoring statistics and calibrated to the cost of false reassurance.
+Assured autonomy in healthcare protects clinical attention for cases where autonomy is least appropriate.